Welcome to Local Voter Control

 We are a grassroots organization of El Dorado County residents who value their rural lifestyle and want to keep special interests from taking over this county.
 We sponsor three initiative petitions to amend the El Dorado County General Plan to curb developer influence and support responsible growth policies.

 YOU DECIDE the county's future

 Click here to understand why we need these initiatives now.

-Shingle Springs Community Alliance, Save Our County, and Residents Involved in Positive Planning have come together to bring forth three important El Dorado County-wide initiatives.
-Signing these petitions merely puts them on the November 2014 ballot.
+Shingle Springs Community Alliance, Save Our County, No San Stino, and Residents Involved in Positive Planning have come together to bring forth three important El Dorado County-wide initiatives.
 In 2004 the voters of El Dorado County decided that, “The rural character of the county is its most important asset”. (pg.
 2, EDC General Plan).
 These 3 initiatives will put into place policies that retain our rural quality of life and will limit the excessive influence of developers and special interest groups.